gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson07.rst

 Adding a Listbox Widget to Display Orders
 ------------------------------------------

 | Place the following code below the other widget code in Section "4.
+TKINTER WIDGETS".
-TKINTER WIDGETS" to create a Listbox widget for displaying orders.
+| This code creates a Listbox widget for displaying orders.

 .. code-block:: python